RAPID Centre for International Trade (RCIT)

 Offering operational benefits would be beneficial in driving the adoption of cargo tracking systems among traders.
 Traders who utilise the tracking system can receive priority in port queues and customs clearance processes.
 Therefore, by providing these benefits, their shipments will likely be processed faster, reducing waiting times and potentially streamlining the overall logistics.

-Seminar on SciSpace: Research Made Simpler
+13 August 2024: SciSpace: Research Made Simpler

 About the presentation: